rishbobb/MinecraftWebcam-Python/README.md

 4. If you are using a Windows computer, install the following package `pip install pydirectinput`
-   Also turn on Direct Input in Minecraft controls menu
+   Also turn on Raw Input in Minecraft controls menu
 5. To run the program, run `python mcwebcam.py` from the program folder if you are on a Unix based computer, or `python mcwebcamWin10.py` if you are on a Windows computer.
 Then quickly tab to Minecraft.
 TO STOP THE PROGRAM, ALT TAB/COMMAND TAB INTO CMD OR TERMINAL AND PRESS CTRL+C AT THE SAME TIME.
 YOU MIGHT NEED TO SPAM IT.
 ALTERNATIVELY, MOVE THE MOUSE TO A CORNER OF THE SCREEN (0,0).
 I AM NOT RESPONSIBLE FOR INABILITY TO STOP THE PROGRAM.